retroelec/T-HMI-C64/README.md

 - Sending a file to the development board by BLE
 - Improved keyboard handling (optional detection of releasing a key)
 - Operating the T-HMI via battery works now
-- Expanding emulator to support development board T-Display S3 AMOLED
-- Using Arduino core V3.0 (migration of code from V2.0 to V3.0 -> breaking changes -> see also chapter "Compiling code without changing the actual version of your installed Arduino core")
-- BLE advertising improvements (patch by Heiko K.)
-- Reset Button (DIV screen) works now :)

 ## Lilygo T-HMI development board